 2. Rosemary Essential Oil

-As with any other variety of essential oil, there are a large number of varieties of rosemary.
-Each one has it’s own scent profile, ranging from more herbaceous and camphorous to more woody and resinous.
-I prefer Spanish Rosemary as it’s more camphorous, but Moroccan Rosemary is also a popular choice due to it’s more woody and herbal aroma.
+As with any other variety of essential oil, there are a large number of varieties of rosemary essential oil.
+Each one has it's own scent profile, ranging from more herbaceous and camphorous to more woody and resinous.
+I prefer Spanish Rosemary as it's more camphorous.
+But Moroccan Rosemary is also a popular choice due to it's more woody and herbal aroma.

-- Current Cost: Low to Moderate; $35 to $60 per pound, depending on supplier and variety
+- Current cost: Low to Moderate; $50 to $80 per pound, depending on supplier and variety

-- Availability: Can be found at most soapmaking suppliers as well as essential oil distillers & suppliers
+- Availability: Can be found at most soapmaking suppliers as well as essential oil distillers and suppliers.

 - Blends well with: Many citruses, herbal scents, and woody varieties.
 Try blending it with bergamot, cedarwood, lavender, lemon, orange, patchouli, and peppermint.